 Before I get ahead of myself, what is a Shared Parenting Plan?
 It's a written document that details how you will co-parent.
-If you take the time to think through future parenting challenges that may arise, it can really take a lot of stress out of co-parenting.
+If you take the time to think through future parenting challenges that may arise, it can take a lot of stress out of co-parenting.
 It's like a guidebook that you created for yourselves.
 When we discuss your plans for shared parenting in mediation, you can determine how detailed to get.
 There is a Shared Parenting Agreement that will ultimately need to get filed with the Court.
 However, in mediation, we can explore obstacles that may arise that are not within the jurisdiction of the Court.
-A well-thought-out parenting plan has the potential to substantially decrease future co-parenting-related conflict.
+A well-thought-out parenting plan has the potential to decrease future co-parenting-related conflict substantially.
 Here is a parenting plan checklist to get you started.

 Who will be responsible for the child(ren) and when?
 I often get feedback from clients that this is going to vary due to work schedules and other commitments.
 I get it!
 The key here is to create structure and routine for co-parenting and remember, it will help you to avoid future conflict.
 Come up with something and discuss how you will handle future adjustments to the schedule.
 Also, consider who will drive the kids to make the exchange.
 Will you meet at a neutral location or drop off at one home and pick up from the other?
 There's no right or wrong.
 Remember, this is about creating a plan that will work for your family.

-Consider the children's birthdays as well as your own birthday.
+What family traditions are most important to you?
+Keep those in mind as you negotiate who will be with the kids on which holiday.
+If you both have family traditions on the same day, can you split the day?
+For example, the kids have lunch with one parent and dinner with the other?
+You may find it helpful to alternate certain holidays each year.☑ Birthdays and Other Special Occasions: Consider the children's birthdays as well as your birthday.
 Talk about family parties, graduations, and other special occasions.
 Depending on the age of your children, this plan may need to be flexible enough to handle numerous changes in your family.
 The key is coming up with a way of communicating about these events and recognizing that you are both going to have to be flexible, to some extent.
-Remember, it's all about doing what is in the best interest of your children and let's face it, that may not always be the most convenient thing.
+Remember, it's all about doing what is in the best interest of your children.
+Let's face it that may not always be the most convenient thing.

-When your children are school-age, what is the plan for all of those teacher in-service days, snow days and school vacations?
+When your children are school-age, what is the plan for all of those teacher in-service days, snow days, and school vacations?
 What about when your kids are sick?

-For some families, travel is a big topic and for others, it does not come up as much.
-Do you travel frequently for work?
+For some families, travel is a big topic, and for others, it does not come up as much.
+Do you frequently travel for work?
 If so, how has that been factored into the parenting schedule?
 Do you plan to take the children on trips?
 If so, how far in advance will the other parent need to know?
 Are there any restrictions regarding where they can go or who can travel with the children?